JellyJoe198/rf-tank-low-frequency/README.md

 Dual frequency field detector: https://github.com/exploitagency/RFID-Field-Detector
 This has an antenna to detect the low frequency.
 An easy starting point would be to copy that antenna on a thin pcb, and put in a capacitor instead of the LEDs.
 The optimal size might be different (see equivalent circuit in [1]) but it might work well enough to base a testing board off of it.

+## Product Vision for Qi extender
+My phone gets hot while wirelessly charging, and I think it would be cool to have something in my case to increase the efficiency of wireless charging.
+Ideally this would fit as a sticker small enough to go on the back of a phone case.
+Something like the V3 of Hamspiced Repeater.
+This might be more difficult because of the larger component values required, but there is also more space to work with.